-Primarv Examiner-Frank B Vanaman (74) Attorney, Agent, or Firm-Foley & Lardner LLP
+Primary Examiner - Frank Vanaman (74) Attorney, Agent, or Firm - Foley & Lardner LLP

-(57)ABSTRACT
+(57) ABSTRACT

-A medical cart is described and includes a work platform having a work surface and at least one compartment, a base, and a height adjustment mechanism for adjusting the height of the work platform relative to the base.
-A medication module is described and includes a plurality of compartments.
+A medical cart includes a work platform having a work surface and at least one compartment, a base, and a height adjustment mechanism for adjusting the height of the work platform relative to the base.
+A medication module includes a plurality of compartments.
 The medical cart can be joined with a medication module.
-In addition, a plurality of medication modules can joined to form a train.
+In addition, a plurality of medication modules can be joined to form a train.
 The medical cart and medication module can be used collectively and individually in a variety of methods for transferring medicine.

-7 Claims, 20 Drawing Sheets
+24 Claims, 20 Drawing Sheets